tagohd/mono/Concepts/SOUL Fusion.md

 	- $F_H$, the force of attraction between the BÜBERSOUL and the host
 		- Inversely proportional to $d^2$, the distance between the container and the host squared
 		- Proportional to $n$
+		- Also depends on $\theta$, the angle between the BÜBERSOUL and the host

 and the following constants:
 - $L_E$, the Ejiofor limit